 2025.7 Unused sick leave time may be bought back by the District at a rate of one half hour for each whole hour accrued.
 Said buy back shall be limited only to time over and above 48 hours of accrued sick leave.
 Termination for cause shall result in loss of all accrued sick leave.

-Revised, Adopted and Approved: August 25, 2015Revised, Adopted and Approved: August 25, 2015
+Revised, Adopted and Approved: December 19, 2023

+Revised, Adopted and Approved: August 25, 2015